Canon 50D vs 80D

 Studio photographers will appreciate that the Canon 50D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 50D was replaced by the Canon 60D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 50D better than the Canon 80D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.